 The Women’s Fund grant cycle opens in early July.
 At the start of each grant cycle, we send information to local media and an email announcement to nonprofit organizations on our mailing list (click here to sign up).

-We leave the information on this page year-round as a resource for grant-seekers, but the contents are to be considered current only when there is a date listed under “Deadline to Submit Proposals” below.
+We leave the information on this page year-round as a resource for grant-seekers, but the contents are to be considered current only when there is a date listed under “Deadline to Submit Applications” below.

-After a meticulous deliberation process that begins with a review of funding proposals, the Women’s Fund will award two impact grants aimed at improving the quality of life for Vanderburgh County families.
+After a meticulous deliberation process that begins with a review of funding requests, the Women’s Fund will award two impact grants aimed at improving the quality of life for Vanderburgh County families.
 One grant will be program-focused and the second will be project-focused.
 Consideration will be given to organizations that demonstrate:

 - Commitment to long-range planning, financial stability and sustainability